szilard/benchm-ml/README.md

 Compared to random forests, GBMs have a more complex relationship between hyperparameters and accuracy (and also runtime).
-The main hyperparameters are learning (shrinkage) rate, number of trees, max depth of trees, while some others being number of bins, sample rate (at each tree), min number of observations in nodes.
+The main hyperparameters are learning (shrinkage) rate, number of trees, max depth of trees, while some others are number of bins, sample rate (at each tree), min number of observations in nodes.
 To add to complexity, GBMs can overfit in the sense that adding more trees at some point will result in decreasing accuracy on a test set (while on the training set "accuracy" keeps increasing).